yazshen/cisco-ultra-low-latency/ciscosmartnic-101-02-configure-fdk.md

 ![](./images/ciscosmartnic-101-02-configure-fdk-16.png)

 Run "ping-example" to send ICMP to custom applilcation on SmartNIC, SmartNIC will complete ARP and ICMP process.
-You can run "arp -a" command to verify if Linux OS involved

 ```
 ./ping-example exanic0 172.16.100.111 172.16.100.200